flueke/mvme/doc/README-mvme_root_client.txt

 the snake-mvme-workspace directory.
 After opening the workspace you should see a tree of events and modules which resemble the SNAKE setup.
 Also the mvme analysis will have data extraction filters setup similar to what the SNAKE analysis is using.

+Important: In the main DAQ Control/VME Config window click on "Workspace Settings" and set your "Experiment Name" and make sure the "Enable Event Server" box is checked.

 The `event_server' component of mvme will listen on localhost and the root client should be able to connect immediately.